powenn/pinera1n/README.md

 - [latest checkra1n release for linux arm64](https://checkra.in)
 - king's cross(terminal program on mobian)

+## Things you need on mobian if want odysseyra1n(optional)
+- curl
+- libusbmuxd-tools

 ## Getting  Start

 Now following steps to get a friendly easily portable checkra1n ,with this while you lose jailbreak environment,just connect to pinephone,start with friendly gui to rejailbreak,don't need computer